dinsahu/JavaAPITest/acceptsuiteservice/WebApp/docs/accepthosted.md

 The URL of the communicator page is passed in your token request, which will allow Authorize.Net to embed the communicator page in the payment form.

-A communication handler is written in [**app.js**](https://github.com/dinsahu/accept-sample-app-java/blob/master/acceptsuiteservice/WebApp/assets/js/accept-suite/app.js) file to receive the messages of iframe communicator and executes the script based on the message received.
+A communication handler is written in **app.js javascript file(..\acceptsuiteservice\WebApp\assets\js\accept-suite\app.js)** to receive the messages of iframe communicator and executes the script based on the message received.

 ```
 //Methods for accept hosted/accept customer iframes that executes on receiving message in iframeCommunicator
 CommunicationHandler.onReceiveCommunication = function (argument) {